 Diversity is the name of the game in the hunt for a one-of-a-kind tree that will show off your style and personal flair.
 Ironically, one of the best ways to stay true to yourself during the holidays is by going artificial.
-Artificial Christmas trees provide options that will suit every personality and decorating whim, giving you the power to express yourself through unique tree colors and colored Christmas lights.
+Artificial Christmas trees provide options that will suit every personality and decorating whim.
+They give you the power to express yourself through unique artificial tree colors and colored Christmas lights.

 Space Saving: Mia Pencil Tree

 For decorating smaller spaces in your home, the Mia Pencil tree is tough to beat.
-Featuring ultra-realistic PE needles in a slim, gorgeous profile, it’s a looker whether placed in the corner of a room or used as a centerpiece for the room’s decor.
+It features ultra-realistic PE needles and a slim, gorgeous profile.
+It’s a looker whether placed in the corner of a room or used as a centerpiece for the room’s decor.
 Pre-strung clear lights highlight a deep green hue reminiscent of real fir.
-There’s no need to cut corners and worry about space this holiday season; adorn your corners with the Mia Pencil tree, and spread holiday cheer throughout your home.
-You can even use this tree to decorate the corners of larger spaces, with a larger, full-size tree as a focal point.
+There’s no need to cut corners and worry about space this holiday season.
+Adorn your corners with the Mia Pencil tree, and spread holiday cheer throughout your home.
+Use this tree to decorate the corners of larger spaces, with a larger, full-size tree as a focal point.

 Arctic White Christmas Tree